Top 10 Best Sites

 For the study, Russell Clayton, of the University of Missouri, Alexander Nagurney, an instructor at the University of Hawaii at Hilo and Jessica R. Smith, a doctoral student at St. Mary’s University in San Antonio, surveyed Facebook users aged 18 to 82 about their use on the social media site and its impact on romantic relationships.

-The goal was to find out which type of conflicts arose over Facebook, how often and how they were resolved.
+The goal was to find out which type of conflicts arose over Facebook, how often and how these issues were resolved.

 What they discovered was high usage of Facebook is a significant predictor of conflict, as well as negative outcomes including infidelity, separation or divorce.